KARWorkshop/KARModding_CodeSDK/README.md

 Symbol Maps are includes that define every function found in the JP, NA, and PAL decomps of KAR.

 [KAR DTK Decomp]() this is the one Jas manages and sources the symbols from.
-[KAR Decom]() this is the OG NA one ran by Wow Jinxy, they are amazing and have some of it already in C.
+[KAR Decomp]() this is the OG NA one ran by Wow Jinxy, they are amazing and have some of it already in C.

 ## Why make codes? && Example Projects